wgetJane/ttt-weapon-rework/README.md

 the main point of this change is to make it easier to use props to block bullets without obscuring your vision too much

 and the main point of that point is to make it easier to cross sniper sightlines when you know where the sniper is shooting from

+clients can choose to disable this by setting the cvar `ttt_magnetotrans` from 1 to 0

 #### deagle
 \- increased fire rate to 150 rpm from 100 rpm\